BadwaterBay/intelli-trip-planner/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature").
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-- Use '&' instead of spelling out 'and'
+- Use '&' instead of spelling out 'and'.
 - Limit the first line to 70 characters or less.
 - Reference issues and pull requests liberally after the first line.
 - When only changing documentation, include `[ci skip]` in the commit title.
 - Consider starting the commit message with an applicable emoji:
-  - :star: `:star:` when adding new features or enhancements
+  - :star: `:star:` when adding new features or enhancements.
-  - :bug: `:bug:` when fixing bugs
+  - :bug: `:bug:` when fixing bugs.
-  - :art: `:art:` when improving the UI
+  - :art: `:art:` when improving the UI.
-  - :memo: `:memo:` when writing documentations
+  - :memo: `:memo:` when writing documentations.
-  - :shirt: `:shirt:` when fixing linter warnings or improving the format of the code
+  - :shirt: `:shirt:` when fixing linter warnings or improving the format of the code.
-  - :bath: `:bath:` when fixing CI builds
+  - :bath: `:bath:` when fixing CI builds.
-  - :racehorse: `:racehorse:` when improving the performance
+  - :racehorse: `:racehorse:` when improving the performance.
-  - :white_check_mark: `:white_check_mark:` when adding tests
+  - :white_check_mark: `:white_check_mark:` when adding tests.
-  - :lock: `:lock:` when dealing with security
+  - :lock: `:lock:` when dealing with security.
-  - :arrow_up: `:arrow_up:` when upgrading dependencies
+  - :arrow_up: `:arrow_up:` when upgrading dependencies.
-  - :arrow_down: `:arrow_down:` when downgrading dependencies
+  - :arrow_down: `:arrow_down:` when downgrading dependencies.
-  - :wrench: `:wrench:` when configuring infrastructures
+  - :wrench: `:wrench:` when configuring infrastructures.

 ### Python style guide

-We follow the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) and the [Black code style](https://github.com/psf/black/blob/master/docs/the_black_code_style.md).
+- We follow the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/) and the [Black code style](https://github.com/psf/black/blob/master/docs/the_black_code_style.md).
 The [Black code style](https://github.com/psf/black/blob/master/docs/the_black_code_style.md) can be viewed as a strict subset of [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).

+### Prefer functional-styled programming

+We prefer functional style programming, meaning that:

+- Prefer local variables and avoid unnecessary global variables.
+- Given the same input, a function should always return the same output, meaning that the function should not be implicitly (or weirdly) dependent on variables outside the scope of the function.
+- Minimize unnecessary [side effects](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>) of a function.
+- Prefer immutable data structures to mutable ones.
+For example, if you know a series of data isn't going to (or shouldn't) change in the future, use a tuple instead of a list.

 ---